 This also means that addiction therapy must emphasize building up a person’s commitment to their recovery, so they can maintain their new lives beyond addiction.

-Addiction therapy can help people adjust their attitudes, learn new ways of relating to people and reacting to circumstances, and, in general, overcome the disordered thinking processes that are a part of drug and alcohol abuse.
+Addiction therapy can help people adjust their attitudes, learn new ways of relating to people and reacting to circumstances, and,

 There are multiple approaches to addiction therapy, and each works differently.